 Hi!
 My name is Erin Dumers and I am a Financial Aid Advisor here at Clarkson University.
-I’ve worked at CU for seven years now; with two being in my current role.
+I’ve worked at CU for eight years now; with three being in my current role.
 My previous roles included undergrad admissions and working with faculty and students in the MBA program.
 As a Financial Aid Advisor I assist the Director and Assistant/Associate Deans as well as work with all prospective students and families regarding financial aid eligibility and processes.

 This is an exciting yet bittersweet time for you all; I know that feeling well!
 Financial aid can be very overwhelming and confusing; we are here to help guide you through this process.
 We look forward to working with you and hope to “CU” soon!